pkarsy/TasmotaBerryTime/ds3231/README.md

 Of course it does not hurt to desolder the diode on 3.3V systems, but it is not necessary.

 Finally, do not trust the coin cell (if came) with the module, use a new one.

+## Unreliable power
+- If your power source is unreliable

+    > SetOption65 1

+    in tasmota console, to avoid unexplained resets to factory defaults.
+Battery power can easily lead to this problem.
+Read the documentation however before setting this option.

 ## How the driver works